Scientific name: Macrothylacia rubi

 Size and Family

 - UK BAP: Not listed

-Heathers, Bilberry and Creeping Willow on moors and heaths, Bramble and Meadowsweet in wet habitats and Salad Burnet on downland.
+Heathers, Bilberry (Vaccinium myrtillus) and Creeping Willow (Salix repens) on moors and heaths, Bramble (Rubus fruiticosus) and Meadowsweet (Filipendula ulmaria) in wet habitats and Salad Burnet (Sanguisorba minor) on downland.

 - Countries – England, Wales, Scotland, Ireland

 - Widely distributed throughout most of the British Isles except Orkney and Shetland.